TylerWStroud/SecureAPIGateway/README.md

 ## Getting Started

-The repo requires an installation of nodejs <br>
+The repo requires an installation of nodejs.
 Check if you have node on your system by typing in the following in your terminal:
-`node -v`<br>
+`node -v`<br><br>
 I use npm, but pnpm, yarn, or yaml should suffice for this version check.

-As of creation of this repo, I am using node v22.15.0.
+As of creating this repo, I am using node v22.15.0.